bobbayj/end-word/README.md

 4. Have boilerplate code so the project is DRY

 ### Notes
-- Template must contain all the
+- Template must contain all the styles required (including footnote reference and text styles!)
+- Currently using Bayoo-docx in local dir.
+Should work fine installing as mentioned above.
+If not, I uncommented a function related to footnotes.